The days of expecting humanitarians to serve others while ignoring their own health and well-being are changing.

 Founder + Humanitarian

 DIMPLE DHABALIA is the founder of Roots in the Clouds, a boutique consulting firm specializing in using the power of story to heal individual and organizational trauma and moral injury.
-She is also a writer, podcaster, coach, and facilitator who brings over twenty years of public service experience working at the intersection of leadership, mindful awareness, and storytelling.
-Her first book, Tell Me My Story—Challenging the Narrative of Service Before Self will be available in February 2024.
-You can find her podcast, What Would Ted Lasso Do? available wherever you listen to your podcasts.
-You can connect with her on social media @dimpstory across all platforms.
+She is also a writer, podcaster, coach, and facilitator who brings over twenty years of government and public service experience to her work.
+Her new book, Tell Me My Story–Challenging the Narrative of Service Before Self [Ambika Media 2024], was the #1 new release in workplace culture on Amazon, and was recently excerpted in the Stanford Social Innovation Review.
+Dimple and her work have also been featured in a number of high-profile podcasts and media outlets including, Fast Company, CEO World Magazine, and the Federal News Network.
+Dimple recently debuted a limited-series companion podcast to Tell Me My Story called Service Without Sacrifice and is also creator and co-host of the popular podcast What Would Ted Lasso Do?
+You can find Dimple @dimpstory across all social media platforms, and at dear HUMANitarian on Substack.

 A Little More of Her Story